bobbytitch/seditiontracker.github.io/docs/_suspects/jorge-riley.md

 courthouse:
 raid:
 perpwalk:
-quote: "We broke windows.
+quote: 'We broke windows.
 We went into the door.
-We pushed our way in."
+We pushed our way in.'
 title: Jorge Riley charged on January 19, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack